A unifying view toward polyhedral products through panel structures: Moment-angle complexes and polyhedral products over manifolds with corners

 \begin{itemize} \item If $Q$ is a convex polytope in an Euclidean space, then $Q$ is a manifold with corners with an obvious compatible cell decomposition.
 The faces of $(Q,\mathcal{P})$ are exactly the faces of $Q$.
 Let $K_Q$ be the nerve complex of $Q$ covered by its facets.
 Since each face of $Q$ is also a convex polytope hence contractible, we can use a similar argument as the proof of Lemma~\ref{Lem:Homotopy-1} to show that $(\mathbb{X},\mathbb{A})^{(Q,\mathcal{P})}$ is homotopy equivalent to $(\mathbb{X},\mathbb{A})^{K_Q}$.
 In particular, we have $(D^2,S^1)^{(Q,\mathcal{P})}\simeq (D^2,S^1)^{K_Q}$.
-In addition, there is another notion called \emph{moment-angle space} of $Q$ (denoted by $\mathcal{Z}_Q$) introduced in Ayzenberg-Buchstaber~\cite{AntonBuch11}.
-It was shown in~\cite{AntonBuch11} that $\mathcal{Z}_Q$ is also homotopy equivalent to $(D^2,S^1)^{K_Q}$. \n
+In addition, there is another notion called \emph{moment-angle space} of $Q$ (denoted by $\mathcal{Z}_Q$) defined in~\cite{AntonBuch11}.
+It was proved in~\cite{AntonBuch11} that $\mathcal{Z}_Q$ is also homotopy equivalent to $(D^2,S^1)^{K_Q}$. \n

-\item The polyhedral product $(\mathbb{X},\mathbb{A})^{(Q,\mathcal{P})}$ generalizes the polyhedral products over nice manifolds with corners defined in~\cite[Sec.\,4]{Yu20}.
-Recall a manifold with corners $Q$ is said to be \emph{nice} if either its boundary $\partial Q$ is empty or $\partial Q$ is non-empty and any codimension-$k$ face of $Q$ is a connected component of the intersection of $k$ different facets in $Q$.
-The definition of $(\mathbb{X},\mathbb{A})^{(Q,\mathcal{P})}$ clearly makes sense for all manifolds with corners (not necessarily nice). \end{itemize}
+\item The polyhedral product $(\mathbb{X},\mathbb{A})^{(Q,\mathcal{P})}$ generalizes the polyhedral products over a nice manifold with corners defined in~\cite[Section 4]{Yu20}.
+Recall that a manifold with corners $Q$ is said to be \emph{nice} if either its boundary $\partial Q$ is empty or $\partial Q$ is non-empty and any codimension-$k$ face of $Q$ is a connected component of the intersection of $k$ different facets in $Q$.
+Moreover, the definition of $(\mathbb{X},\mathbb{A})^{(Q,\mathcal{P})}$ clearly makes sense for an arbitrary manifold with corners (not necessarily nice). \end{itemize} .5cm